 Just like Hockney’s newspaper art, photography, or lenticular print artworks, Warhol’s process was built towards realising the finished print; to look at the plates, stencils, or negatives brings none of the experience of the artist’s vision.
-So surely, if an artwork is designed to only be experienced as a print, then the print is the art that should be hung in the art gallery, so long as it has been overseen and approved by the artist?
+So surely, if an original artwork is designed to only be experienced as a print, then the print is the art that should be hung in the art gallery, so long as it has been overseen and approved by the artist?

 Street art, digital NFT art and lenticular print

 Similar questions are being increasingly raised today; street artist Banksy works mostly with stencils and the finished piece is seen very clearly as the artwork.
-Meanwhile digital art and the new technology of blockchain NFTs has created a similar debate about easily duplicated digital works; when is a .jpg file an original artwork?
+Meanwhile digital art and the contemporary technology of blockchain NFTs has created a similar debate about easily duplicated digital works; when is a .jpg file an original artwork?
 The NFT answer to that question has been warmly embraced by some and very strongly rejected by others.